grycap/oscar/docs/minio-bucket-replication.md

 ## Event handling on replication events

-Once you have replica instances you can add a specific event webhook for the replica related events.
+Once you have replica instances you can add a specific event webhook for the replica-related events.

 ```bash!
 mc event add originminio/intermediate arn:minio:sqs::intermediate:webhook --event replica
 ```

-We observed that the replication events arrive sometimes duplicated.
-Although this is not yet implemented, a solution to the duplicated events would be filter them by the `userMetadata`, which is marked as *"PENDING"* on the events that we want to get rid of.
+The replication events sometimes arrive duplicated.
+Although this is not yet implemented, a solution to the duplicated events would be to filter them by the `userMetadata`, which is marked as *"PENDING"* on the events to be discarded.

 ```json=
   "userMetadata": {